Is Mexico the New China? How to Find Suppliers in Mexico that will Boost Profits

 Electronic component manufacturing, especially, has boomed in Mexico in the last decade.
 Today, Mexico has the world’s sixth-largest electronics industry and hosts more than 730 electronic component manufacturing plants alone, mostly concentrated in the northern region of Mexico, especially in the states of Baja California, Chihuahua, and Tamaulipas.

-Because of lower energy costs and wages, whether your business sells automotive components or small computer chips, manufacturing your product in Mexico allows for lower costs and, as a result, higher margins.
+Because of lower energy costs and wages, whether your small business sells automotive components or small computer chips, manufacturing your product in Mexico allows for lower costs and, as a result, higher margins.

 But arranging the transportation of goods from your Mexican manufacturer or supplier to your doorstep can be confusing and frustrating as well—especially given the potential language barrier and local customs.